Nur mit dir

-"Nur mit Dir" (English: ″Only with You″) is a song by German recording artist Helene Fischer.
+"Nur mit Dir" (English: "Only with You") is a song by German singer Helene Fischer.
 It was written by Sebastian Rätzel, Tobias Schwall, and Robert Wroblewski and produced by Thorsten Brötzmann and Roman Lüth for her self-titled eighth studio album (2017).
 The song was released as the album's lead single along with "Herzbeben" on 12 May 2017, while an extended play featuring seven additional remixes was released on 30 June 2017.
 "Nur mit dir" charted in Austria and Switzerland and peaked at number 34 on the German Singles Chart, becoming Fischer's sixth top forty entry.